sunboshan/dotfiles/README.md

     - Custome shortcut 1, ctrl + k
     - Custome shortcut 2, crtl + o

+After this, you are able to switch tabs between gotty terminal and other tabs!!!

 ## misc

 - show hidden files